material-motion/material-motion/specifications/runtime.md

 - Actors
 - Transactions

 Intentions and Actors are best described as abstract protocols.
+Abstract base classes are a reasonable fall-back.
 They represent plan and execution, respectively.

 Transactions and Runtimes are concrete objects.